 please let us know.

 The ACS Style Guide was developed by the American Chemical Society for use in academic publications.
-The most recent edition can be found in the FAU Libraries in Boca Raton in the Reference area.
+The 2006 edition can be found in the FAU Libraries in Boca Raton in the Reference area.
 Prior editions may be found in the stacks.

 The ACS Style Guide by Lorrin R. Garson (Editor); Anne M. Coghill (Editor)In the time since the second edition of The ACS Style Guide was published, the rapid growth of electronic communication has dramatically changed the scientific, technical, and medical (STM) publication world.
 This dynamic mode of dissemination is enabling scientists, engineers, and medical practitioners all over the world to obtain and transmit information quickly and easily.
 An essential constant in this changing environment is the requirement that information remain accurate, clear, unambiguous, and ethically sound.
 This extensive revision of The ACS Style Guide thoroughly examines electronic tools now available to assist STM writers in preparing manuscripts and communicating with publishers.
 Valuable updates include discussions of markup languages, citation of electronic sources, online submission of manuscripts, and preparation of figures, tables, and structures.
 In keeping current with the changing environment, this edition also contains references to many resources on the internet.
 With this wealth of new information, The ACS Style Guide's Third Edition continues its long tradition of providing invaluable insight on ethics in scientific communication, the editorial process, copyright, conventions in chemistry, grammar, punctuation, spelling, and writing style for any STM author, reviewer, or editor.
 The Third Edition is the definitive source for all information needed to write, review, submit, and edit scholarly and scientific manuscripts.